Hearing about the terminology “renewable energy” all your life but still confused about what it actually means? Then this article is for you.

 - to use of solar energy in large scale industries for ventilation, heating and cooling.

-Solar energy is much more important than what we can ever imagine.
+Solar energy is much more important than we can ever imagine.
 It helps in domestic purposes.
 And it also helps to use complex technologies like photovoltaic systems to convert solar power into electricity.

 Thus, solar energy helps in illumination, hot water, heating, electricity and oddly cooling as well.

-Wind is considered as a part of solar energy.
+The wind is considered as a part of solar energy.
 It is so because the Sun determines the uneven heating and cooling (wind) of the Earth.
 It also depends upon the temperature level of the geographical settings and also the Earth’s rotation.

 If you’ve ever gone through the “protoplanet hypothesis”, you will know that the mass of clouds and dust exploded in space.
 With that, compact masses formed due to hydrogen fusion.
 And they were called as planets.
 During the explosion, materials with high density settled at the core of the planet.
 Whereas materials with less density gathered at the periphery.
-Core of the Earth consists of energy leftover and augmentation of radioactive decay, that is why it is always hot.
+The core of the Earth consists of energy leftover and augmentation of radioactive decay, that is why it is always hot.
 Geothermal energy is thus derived from the internal heat of Earth.